btnhutdev/OAS.FE/README.md

 * Each jenkins project will deploy code to a website on IIS created in the previous step.
 * I will guide you to create a project in jenkins, other projects will also be created and configured similarly.
   * After you have installed Jenkins, log in to jenkins.
-  * In the Manage Jenkins tab, select Plugins, in the Available plugins tab, install some necessary plugins to be able to work with .NET and git.
+  * In the Manage Jenkins tab, select Plugins, in the Available plugins tab, install necessary plugins to work with .NET and GitHub.
   * Create one Credential in Dashboard/Manage Jenkins/Credentials
   * After created the credential.
 Next create a new project in the New Item tab, select Pipeline Project, enter a Project name and click OK.
   * Then go to Project/Configure: